 Based on my experience with these machines, the weight can vary considerably.
 But, to truly understand this, let’s delve into the key components contributing to a mower’s overall heft.

 Weight of Riding Lawnmowers on Average

-Commonly used riding lawn mowers weigh up to 500 pounds.
+Most commonly used riding lawn mowers weigh up to 500 pounds.
 Each gallon of fuel adds 6.3 pounds to the total weight of a riding lawn mower.

-Large-area commercial riding mowers can weigh up to 2,000 lbs.
+On the other hand, large-area commercial riding mowers can weigh up to 2,000 lbs.
 Zero-turn machines can also weigh a thousand pounds or more.